fuzzygroup/indiana50501.org/scott/essays/9_reasons_for_non_violence.md

 # 9 Reasons For Non Violence

-With the disappearance of Mahmoud, the (blocked) invocation of the Alien and Sedition action and Trump's sending people to Venezuelan prison where they will be used as forced labor, there are now increasing calls for "We must do something".
+With the disappearance of Mahmoud, the (blocked) invocation of the Alien and Sedition action and Trump's sending people to Latin American prisons where they will be used as forced labor, there are now increasing calls for "We must do something".

 No.

 We are doing something.
-We are **learning** to protest.
-America hasn't had an active protest movement in **decades**.
-We need to discover it again.
+We are **learning**, once again, to protest.
+America history shows that protests were effective in changing bad policies, ending the Vietnam War and promoting the Civil Rights movement.
+We know it can work, and we are learning how to use it again now to change the current regime.

 This document is a mild reworking of something that I posted internally to the Indiana 50501 discussion group on 3/17/25 in response to a Reddit post stating that this won't work and we must do something.